TorXakis/TorXakis/test/sqatt/README.md

 The log files will be written in the TorXakis root directory in a folder named `sqatt-logs` (currently this cannot be configured).
 The logs are structured hierarchically as follows: test date and time, test set name, test name.
-To avoid problems in Windows systems, in the log folders, spaces will be replaced by underscores (`_`) and colons (`:`) will be replaced by dashes (`-`).
+To avoid problems in Windows systems, in the log folders spaces will be replaced by underscores (`_`) and colons (`:`) will be replaced by dashes (`-`).